doobidoo/claude-memory-context/README.md

 A simple utility that updates Claude project instructions with context from your MCP memory service.
 This enables Claude to start conversations with awareness of your memory contents.

+# 🚧 Work in Progress 🚧

+This project is actively under development.
+Features may change, break, or improve rapidly!
+Stay tuned for updates — contributions and feedback are welcome!

 ## Prerequisites

 **Important**: This utility requires: